gmunda97/Semantic_Retrieval/README.md

 In you terminal you can then input your query and you will immediately get your top k results.

 **Important!**
 This script can serve as a basis for Retrieval Augmented Generation (RAG) applications.
-Depending on you needs you can use different databases and/or embeddings.
+Depending on your needs you can use different databases and/or embeddings.